jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 SNP table for association results.
 Please include the following columns.
 Missing values are coded as “NA”.

-V# | Variable name | Description
+No | Variable name | Description
 ---|---------------|------------
-V1 | SNPID | SNP ID as rs number
+1 | SNPID | SNP ID as rs number
-V2 | CHR | Chromosome number (1-22)
+2 | CHR | Chromosome number (1-22)
-V3 | POS | Physical position for the reference sequence (please indicate NCBI build in descriptive file) V4 | STRAND | Indicator of strand direction.
+3 | POS | Physical position for the reference sequence (please indicate NCBI build in descriptive file) 4 | STRAND | Indicator of strand direction.
 Please specify “+” if positive or forward strand and “-” if negative or reverse strand.
-V5 | N | Number of non-missing observations
+5 | N | Number of non-missing observations
-V6 | EFFECT_ALLELE | Allele for which the effect (beta coefficient) is reported.
+6 | EFFECT_ALLELE | Allele for which the effect (beta coefficient) is reported.
 For example, in an A/G SNP in which AA = 0, AG=1, and GG=2, the coded allele is G.
-V7 | REFERENCE_ALLELE | Second allele at the SNP (the other allele).
+7 | REFERENCE_ALLELE | Second allele at the SNP (the other allele).
 In the example above, the non-coded allele is A.
-V8 | CODE_ALL_FQ | Allele frequency for the coded allele – “NA” if not available
+8 | CODE_ALL_FQ | Allele frequency for the coded allele – “NA” if not available
-V9 | BETA | Effect size for the coded allele, beta estimate from the genotype-phenotype association, with at least 5 decimal places.
+9 | BETA | Effect size for the coded allele, beta estimate from the genotype-phenotype association, with at least 5 decimal places.
 Note: if not available, please report “NA” for this variable.
-V10 | SE | Standard error of the beta estimate, to at least 5 decimal places - “NA” if not available.
+10 | SE | Standard error of the beta estimate, to at least 5 decimal places - “NA” if not available.
-V11 | PVAL | p-value of Wald test statistic – “NA” if not available V12 | RSQ | Residual phenotypic variance explained by SNP.
-“NA” if not available V13 | RSQ_IMP| Observed divided by expected variance for imputed allele dosage.
+11 | PVAL | p-value of Wald test statistic – “NA” if not available 12 | RSQ | Residual phenotypic variance explained by SNP.
+“NA” if not available 13 | RSQ_IMP| Observed divided by expected variance for imputed allele dosage.
-V14 | IMP | Please specify whether the SNP was imputed or genotyped: 1: imputed SNP, 0: directly genotyped SNP
+14 | IMP | Please specify whether the SNP was imputed or genotyped: 1: imputed SNP, 0: directly genotyped SNP

 Note that due possibly to the large number of proteins for GWAS, some cohorts employed PLINK to expedite analysis in which case one sees the following information: